Do you want to know some harsh facts about long-distance relationships?

 You’ll have to remind yourself every time you need physical intimacy that you’re already taken.

-The only way you can cope if you have a high libido is to learn to satisfy yourself so you won’t need to cheat on your partner to feel satisfied.
+One of the most effective ways to cope if you have a high libido is to learn to please yourself regularly, so you won’t need to cheat on your partner to feel satisfied.

-If you’re okay with staying without intimacy for long periods, you’ll be able to cope easily in a long-distance relationship.
+If you’re okay with staying without intimacy for long periods though, you’ll be able to cope easily in a long-distance relationship.

 #3 Your love will be tested by a host of different things

 If you decide to get into an LDR, be aware that your love will be tested in different ways, and it will be hard to maintain your emotional connection.